 Kurt Klobucar1 minute readHowever, there are also plenty of opportunities to make mindfulness a way of life.
 Since ending our addiction to technology is a much bigger task (and a topic for another blog), we need to develop practices in our daily lives to get back to what really matters.

-What life lessons have you learned from listening and speaking?
+What life lessons have you learned from school?